sergiollopis95/web_crawler/README.md

 - `requirements.txt`: Lists the Python dependencies.
 - `README.md`: Project documentation.

+> **Alert**: Make sure to review the directory structure to understand where each component resides before making changes.

 ## Design Decisions

 - **Python**: Chosen for its simplicity and powerful libraries for web scraping and database operations.